raphaelrubrice/raphaelrubrice/README.md

 ###
 - Working on a project to leverage LLMs for better animal food nutritive value prediction
-- Writing a paper on MAchine Learning application for bacterial biofilm antagonism prediction
+- Writing a paper on Machine Learning application for bacterial biofilm antagonism prediction
 - Nextflow pipeline to reproduce some results shown in : https://doi.org/10.1038/s41467-020-15966-7
 - Improving TELLAM
 - Improving my Biofilm Simulator